Faculty of Law, University of Buenos Aires

 The Faculty of Law (Facultad de Derecho) is a faculty of the University of Buenos Aires (UBA), the largest university in Argentina.
 It was founded alongside the university in 1821, and has consistently remained one of its largest constituent schools, presently counting with 23,790 enrolled graduate students.
-At the graduate level, it offers law degrees as well as public translation and forensic calligraphy degrees, in addition to the professorship on judicial sciences.
+At the graduate level, it offers law degrees as well as legal translation and forensic calligraphy degrees, in addition to the professorship on judicial sciences.

-Among its alumni, the UBA Faculty of Law counts sixteen Argentine presidents, as well as one of Argentina's five Nobel Prize laureates, Carlos Saavedra Lamas.
+Among its alumni, the UBA Faculty of Law counts 16 Argentine presidents, as well as one of Argentina's five Nobel Prize laureates, Carlos Saavedra Lamas.

 The faculty has its seat at a Neoclassical complex on Avenida Figueroa Alcorta, in the Recoleta district of Buenos Aires.
 The building was inaugurated in 1949, and has become a landmark of the city.
 It is served by the Buenos Aires Underground through Facultad de Derecho station of Line H.

 Degrees

 The faculty offers four degrees at the graduate level: law degrees (abogacía), legal translation, public (forensic) calligraphy, and the professorship of judicial sciences.
 Law degrees count with a Ciclo Profesional Común (CPC, "common professional cycle") and a Ciclo Profesional Orientado (CPO, "oriented professional cycle").
-The CPC makes up the better part of the degree's course, with fourteen mandatory subjects.
+The CPC makes up the better part of the degree course, with 14 mandatory subjects.
 Once completed, a law student is given the title of "University Bachelor in Law" (Bachiller Universitario en Derecho).
 The CPO specializes law students in a specific field of law: public law (either administrative law or international public law, or both), private law, criminal law, corporate law, labor and social security law, tax law, and notary law.

-On legal translation, the faculty offers degrees on English, German, French, Italian and Portuguese translation, in addition to "non-regular" languages of the student's choosing, granted there are available professors at the time.
+On legal translation, the faculty offers degrees in English, German, French, Italian and Portuguese translation, in addition to "non-regular" languages of the student's choosing, granted there are available professors at the time.

 In addition, the faculty offers a number of specialization degrees, as well as magister degrees, doctorates and post-doctoral degrees in diverse fields.